callchain/calld/Builds/XCode/README.md

-**NOTE**: To gain full featured access to the [git-subtree](http://blogs.atlassian.com/2013/05/alternatives-to-git-submodule-git-subtree/) functionality used in the rippled repository, we suggest Git version 1.8.3.2 or later.
+**NOTE**: To gain full featured access to the [git-subtree](http://blogs.atlassian.com/2013/05/alternatives-to-git-submodule-git-subtree/) functionality used in the calld repository, we suggest Git version 1.8.3.2 or later.

 ### Install Scons